Be part of transforming lives for stronger communities

 What we offer

-Family Life team members have access to generous employee benefits including salary packaging, flexible work arrangements (including RDO’s and Purchased Leave), EAP services, and training and professional development opportunities.
-We have a also negotiated a great staff discount on barista made coffee at a local cafe!
+Family Life team members have access to generous employee benefits including salary packaging, flexible work arrangements (including Rostered Day Off and Purchased Leave schemes), Employee Assistance Program (EAP) services, and training and professional development opportunities.

-A day in the life of this position may include:
+A day in the life of this position includes:

-Are you looking for a role where you can balance your work and non-work commitments?
-Do you have high-quality administration skills and a passion for human resources?
-Are you skilled at developing strong relationships with internal and external stakeholders?
-If you answered yes to these questions, we would love to hear from you!
+Are you looking for a role where you can balance work and non-work commitments?
+Do you want to make a positive impact on your clients and have a passion for providing client-centred, trauma informed services?
+Are you an experienced Men’s Behaviour Change Facilitator?
+If you answered yes to these questions, we would love to hear from you.